21 Apr 2019

 Maybe today, you're despairing in life, you're going through the valley of the shadow of death.
 It seems like you're living in the days of Friday and Saturday, but don't forget Sunday.
 Christ is risen, He is our glorious hope!

 May this day be a great day of joy, because you're willing to come to Jesus to be saved.
 Because you are once again reignited with the love of God.
 And because you know all things will work together for good to them that love Him.

 May God bless you richly this Easter.
 May Jesus be the Lord of your heart and life.
 Father, bless each one, that this message will not just be something that we are familiar with, but something that will continue to change us.
-May you be gracious this day, to even call sinners to yourself, O Lord.
-We commit their souls to you.
-May they open their hearts wide to You and your Son, we pray all this in Jesus’ Name.
+May You be gracious this day, to even call sinners to Yourself, O Lord.
+We commit their souls to You.
+May they open their heart wide to You and Your Son, we pray all this in Jesus’ Name.

 We are looking for sermon transcribers/transcript reviewers.

 Email [email protected] to serve or to report transcription errors.